-  It is recommended to begin checking your OSAP status starting about 4 – 8 weeks after you have uploaded your signed consents and declaration pages.
+Begin checking your OSAP status starting about 4 – 8 weeks after you have uploaded your signed consent and declaration pages.

 How do I change my address so that OSAP knows?

-OSAP recipients must keep their address and contact information up to date with the Ministry, National Student Loans Service Centre (NSLSC) and U of T.
+As an OSAP recipient, you must keep your address and contact information up to date with the Ontario Ministry of Advanced Education and Skills Development, National Student Loans Service Centre (NSLSC), and U of T.

 - National Student Loans Service Centre: 1-888-815-4514

-- University of Toronto: log in into the ACORN – make sure that both your permanent address and mailing address are up to date
+- University of Toronto: Log in to ACORN – make sure that both your permanent address and mailing addresses are up to date

 I live in another Province.
 Can I apply for OSAP?